About r4wRun

 - Organizers can edit bib numbers by clicking on them in the Riders tab.

-Brackets & Heats
+Knockouts & Heats

-Bracket Generation
+Knockout Generation

 - Select modality, category and riders per heat (2, 4 or 6).

-- Choose bracket size based on how many riders enter (8, 16, 32, 64).
+- Choose knockout size based on how many riders enter (8, 16, 32, 64).

 - Preview the seeding before confirming.